electronstudio/python_book/docs/_sources/chapters/overview.rst.txt

    print(randint(0,10))

-Other libraries are not supplied with Python and must be downloaded separately, such as the Minecraft, Pygame and Richlib libraries.
+Other libraries are not supplied with Python and must be downloaded separately, such as the Minecraft, Pygame and RLZero libraries.

 Names
 -----